Fees, funding and budgeting

 Student Finance loans and grants

-During your time abroad, you can continue to receive any student loans and grants that you are eligible for in Bristol.
+During your time abroad, you can continue to receive any student tuition fee and maintenance loans and grants that you are eligible for in Bristol.

-The leaflet below for a full year abroad in 2018/19, provides information for students who started their studies in 2016 who will be spending a full year abroad in year 3 of their course:
+The leaflet below for a full year abroad in 2021/22, provides information for students who started their studies after 2017 who will be spending a full year abroad in year 3 of their course:

-The leaflet below for one semester abroad in 2018/19, provides information for students who started their studies in 2017 who will be spending one semester abroad in year 2 of their course:
+The leaflet below for one semester abroad in 2021/22, provides information for students who started their studies after 2017 who will be spending one semester abroad in year 2 of their course:

-Please note these leaflets provide information for current students going abroad in 2018/19.
-It is very likely that the year abroad funding will have changes in 3 or 4 years time.
+Please note these leaflets provide information for current students going abroad in 2021/22.
+Year and semester abroad funding is subject to change year-on-year.

-Student Finance offer a means tested travel grant for students.
-If you are a recipient of UK Student Finance funding and your household income meets their eligibility requirements, you coupld apply to claim back Study Abroad and Erasmus+ related costs that go above c.£303 (including flights, visas, insurance and vaccinations)
+Student Finance offer a means tested travel grant for students studying abroad as part of your degree.
+If you are a recipient of UK Student Finance funding you could apply to claim back Study Abroad related costs that go above c.£303 (including flights, visas, insurance and vaccinations).

 University of Bristol funding

-You can continue to receive any Bristol bursaries that you are eligible for in Bristol whilst studying abroad.
+You may be able to continue to receive any Bristol bursaries that you are eligible for in Bristol whilst studying abroad.

-The Erasmus+ grant is a financial contribution for students to the costs of studying and living abroad within the European Union (EU) or other Erasmus+ programme country.
-It is not a full maintenance grant but is highly valued by students while abroad.
+The Erasmus+ grant is funded by the European Commission.
+It is a financial contribution for students to the costs of studying and/or working abroad within an Erasmus+ programme country.
+It is NOT a full maintenance grant but is highly valued by students while abroad.

 To be eligible you must:

-- Study or work abroad within the EU or other non-EU Erasmus+ programme country.
+- Study or work abroad within an Erasmus+ programme country;

 - Complete the relevant Erasmus+ documents as advised by the Global Opportunities team.